notification-system/docs/frontend-initial-spec.md

   * The notification can still also alarm based on the escalation level
   * Handling scenario where the ringtone is played only once when a user receives an active notification they need to address and the public announcement for the same event.

-## Topology Notification Settings Screen
+## Location Notification Settings Screen
-* Keep track of the available roles
+* Ability to setup the notification profiles for the Enterprise, Facility or Unit
+* Ability to quickly search existing notification profile and assign it to the location
+* Ability to assign/unassign the notification profile role to the actual role within a location.
+  * Can assign multiple location roles for a single notification profile role
-* Automatically assign roles if names are the same
+* The system will automatically assign roles if names are the same
+  * i.e. If a "Nurse" notification profile role exists, it will auto map to the "Nurse" location role
+* Select the default notification profile for the location if multiple profiles are assigned
-* Reuse one or more notification profile configuration across multiple Units (or Facilities)
+* Allows the same notification profile to be used across multiple Units (or Facilities)

 ## Notification Status/History
 * Comprehensive tracking of all notification states and events with the ability to view the full history of any notification.